v-egorov/simple-schema-registry/docs/architecture.md

 - `idx_transformation_templates_active` - Optimized active template retrieval
 - `idx_transformation_templates_version` - Fast version-specific queries
 - `unique_active_template` - Ensures only one active version per consumer-subject pair

+### Subject Management

+Subjects are not pre-declared in consumer registrations.
+Instead, consumers can register transformation templates for any subject, and the available subjects for a consumer are determined by the templates that have been registered.

 ## Transformation Engine Architecture